tsizehena223/gsc-2024/README.md

 - The Audio

 ## Installation
-- Prerequisites
-* Angular v16
-* node

-- Running
+- Suppose you have Angular installed on your machine
-* ng serve
+- run : ng serve